 Currently, I have three of these going in my life (not an easy task!).
 But it is so much fun to flip back through them and see the trials and adventures we have done with each babe!
 I also like to look and see who cut teeth when, who crawled at what age, and first words.
 I like to keep these on the kitchen counter or near the kid’s bath tubs so that I remember to fill them out each day!

 I cannot recommend these enough – especially for a working mama or a big family.
 These recipes are how my family eats home cooked meals every week.
-I also love the author’s blog!
+I also love the authors’ blog and their email updates!

 A soft, snuggly blanket for mama to snuggle on the couch while nursing